Soul Hunter (Babylon 5): Commentary and reviews

-Rosner notes that the unanswered questions raised in the episode – concerning the Grey Council, Delenn's membership of it, the secrecy surrounding this, and how they are using Sinclair – give us reason to watch Delenn closely in subsequent episodes to try to discover what her game is.
-He concludes, "[T]his episode, despite all its flaws, shows what can be done when in the right hands.
+He notes that the unanswered questions raised in the episode – concerning the Grey Council, Delenn's membership of it, the secrecy surrounding this, and how they are using Sinclair – give us reason to watch Delenn closely in subsequent episodes to try to discover what her game is.
+He concludes, "this episode, despite all its flaws, shows what can be done when in the right hands.